 - salt and pepper to taste

-- While the pasta cooks, melt butter in a separate large saucepan over medium heat.
-Add chopped garlic and sauté until fragrant and cooked through, about 2 minutes.
+- Add butter to pot and melt over medium heat.
+Add chopped garlic and sauté until fragrant, about 2 minutes.

-- Add flour to butter and whisk to combine and form a roux.
-Let roux cook for 1-2 minutes.
+- Add flour to butter and whisk to combine.
+Let cook for 1 minute until fragrant and lightly browned.